-It's pretty common for your insurance company to require you to pay for one year up front.
+It's pretty common for your insurance company to require you to pay for one year upfront.
 But this will likely be paid at closing, in your closing costs.
 Usually, your insurance will be paid for out of escrowed funds from your mortgage after the first year.

-NOTE: This is all the more reason to pay close attention to the coverage you purchase now.
+NOTE:This is all the more reason to pay close attention to the coverage you purchase now.
 You might not think much about it as the years pass, although you should probably make a note to revisit it on a yearly basis to ensure you have the best coverage.

 If you already have an insurance company you work with, great.
-If not, I can make a suggestion!
+If not, I can get you a list of insurance providers I recommend.

-Once you have your insurance lined up, please forward a copy of the insurance "binder" to your lender!
+Once you have your insurance lined up, please forward a copy of the insurance "binder" to me.

-25. Transfer Utilities In Your Name
+25 Transfer Utilities in Your Name